halfcastle/genshincrawler/README.md

-After installing scrapy, open a terminal and type `scrapy crawl fandomspi -o namename.csv` change "namename" to whatever you want to name your file with.
+After installing scrapy, open a terminal and type `scrapy crawl fandomspi -o namename.csv`
+<br>change "namename" to whatever you want to name your file.

 There will now be a very ugly csv file inside your repository folder that's gonna look something like this:
 ![ugly.png](/images/ugly.png)